ene02/mikan-framework/Mikan.Framework/README.md

-# 🌺 Sprout
+# 🍊 Mikan
-### Where everything begins.
+### A framework to do stuff.
-Sprout is a base library for making stuff related to audio, graphics, input and maybe a bit more.
+Mikan is a base library for making stuff related to audio, graphics, input and maybe a bit more idk.